Motion Blender Gaussian Splatting for Dynamic Scene Reconstruction: Method

 \textbf{Kinematic Tree.} A kinematic tree is a hierarchical, acyclic graph with a root joint.
 This representation is ideal for capturing the kinematic chains of articulated objects such as human bodies, robot arms, or other multi-joint systems.
-We parameterize the tree using $\theta = (\mathbf{r}, \mathbf{X}), \phi = (\ell_i)_{i=1}^L$, where $\ell_i \in \mathbb{R}^+$ denotes the length of the $i$-th link, $\mathbf{r} \in \so(3)^J$ represents the joint rotations, with $J$ denoting the number of joints, and $\mathbf{X} \in \se(3)$ denotes the pose of the root joint.
-The $\mathcal{P_L}(\theta_t, \phi)$ can be implemented via a forward kinematics algorithm~\cite{kucuk2006robot}, which propagates transformations from the root node through the tree, compounding rotations and translations across joints to derive every link pose.
+We parameterize the tree using $\theta = (\mathbf{r}, \mathbf{X}), \phi = (\ell_i)_{i=1}^L$, where $\ell_i \in \mathbb{R}^+$ denotes the length of the $i$-th link, $\mathbf{r} \in \so(3)^{|\mathcal{J}_t|-1}$ represents the joint rotations, and $\mathbf{X} \in \se(3)$ denotes the pose of the root joint.
+Then $\mathcal{P_L}(\theta_t, \phi)$ can be implemented via a forward kinematics algorithm~\cite{kucuk2006robot}, which propagates transformations from the root node through the tree, compounding rotations and translations across joints to derive every link pose.
 The forward kinematic procedure is differentiable, which enables the learning of $\theta$ and $\phi$ through back-propagation.